Gamelan gong kebyar: Tuning and gender

 There is no standard pitch in any Balinese music.
 Generally speaking, all instruments in a gamelan gong kebyar ensemble are made and tuned at the same time.
 Each ensemble is tuned to itself, making it nearly impossible to remove an instrument from one ensemble to use it in another and have it match pitch.
-In any ensemble, however, instruments are gendered, and their individual tuning depends on that instruments gender.
+In any ensemble, however, instruments are gendered, and their individual tuning depends on that instrument's gender.

 Almost every instrument in a kebyar ensemble is paired with a male and female counterpart.
 Each instrument in a pair is tuned differently from its counterpart, one higher and one lower.
 Played at the same time, the higher instrument (known as pengisep or "inhaler") and the lower instrument (known as the pengumbang or "exhaler"), produce a beating effect (ombak) by sympathetic resonance, creating an overall shimmering, pulsating quality.
 The female instrument is tuned lower, while the male instrument is tuned higher.
 For example, one note on a female gangsa pemadé might be tuned to 220 Hz, while the male gangsa pemadé might be tuned slightly higher to 228 Hz.
 Some kebyar ensembles are tuned so that the numban ensemble is tuned so that the beats are significantly faster for higher frequencies, with the lowest jegog notes nearly a quarter-tone apart.
 A gendered pair of gangsa will play interlocking kotekan melodies, such that in each pair one interlocking part (polos or sangsih) is on the female and the other on the male instrument.
 The second pair of that instrument (e.g., pemade) uses the opposite arrangement, so that there is one instrument of each gender playing each part: female polos, male sangsih, female sangsih, and male polos, for full balance.